|Size:||5.25 in x 8.0 in|

 "John Piper has written a wise and passionate book about the importance of loving God with our minds.
 After all, we are commanded to do so!
 But as Piper explains, Christians have not always been very attentive to that commandment.
 With clarity and directness, he reveals the obstacles that prevent us from using our minds as God intended—but also shows the delights and benefits of doing so.
 Especially for those who fear intellectualism, this book will be a bracing tonic, and an encouragement besides."

-Alan Jacobs , Distinguished Professor of the Humanities, Honors College, Baylor University
+Alan Jacobs, Distinguished Professor of Humanities, Baylor University

 "Some Christians don’t think nearly enough; others are prone to think in the wrong way.
 I warmly commend John Piper's appeal to all believers to be diligent in engaging our minds and to do so with God-honoring humility and Christ-loving passion."